 It remains to calculate the largest eigenvalue of $M_{\ell}$, or bounds thereof, for a particular choice of observables.
-Strategies for upper-bounding or calculating eigenvalues heavily depend on the exact structure of $M_{\ell}$, hence the choice of observables, and thus are highly problem-specific.
-Certain choices allow for a direct calculation with particular matrix structure-specific formulas, others can be tackled via generalized versions of the Sherman-Morrison formula, while some choices only allow for eigenvalue bounds, which introduce looseness in the obtained key rates but might simplify the problem further.
-For all those approaches, the optimisation problem then can be tackled using Lagrange's method, yielding quick results for the key rate at the cost of potentially lower key rates due to tailoring the observables for analytic solvability rather than maximal rates.
-Alternatively, one may pursue a semi-analytic approach, choosing observables with the goal of maximizing the key rate and solving for the largest eigenvalue numerically.
-This, however, means we require numerical optimisation for the solution of the optimisation problem in Eq. (\ref{eq:Dual}).
+Strategies for upper-bounding or calculating eigenvalues heavily depend on the exact structure of $M_{\ell}$, hence the choice of observables, and thus are highly problem specific.
+Certain choices allow for a direct calculation with particular matrix structure-specific formulas; others can be tackled via generalized versions of the Sherman-Morrison formula, while some choices only allow for eigenvalue bounds, which introduce looseness in the obtained key rates.
+For all those approaches, the optimization problem can be tackled using Lagrange's method, yielding quick results at the cost of potentially lower key rates due to tailoring the observables for analytic solvability rather than maximal rates.
+Alternatively, one may pursue a semi-analytic approach, choosing observables to maximize the key rate and solve for the largest eigenvalue numerically, requiring numerical optimization to solve the problem in Eq. (\ref{eq:Dual}).
 Since each solution of the dual problem is a valid upper bound for the guessing probability by construction, this still leads to reliable lower bounds on the secure key rates.
-While this method is certainly more time-consuming than the purely analytical methods outlined earlier, it nevertheless reduces both computational complexity and time demands compared to direct numerical convex-optimisation approaches by far and opens the path to high dimensions, while still remaining flexible.
+While this method is slightly more time-consuming than the purely analytical methods outlined earlier, it nevertheless reduces computational complexity significantly, which is additionally aided by two of our main contributions.
+First, we introduced two kinds of observables, one operator acting on the diagonals with $i\neq j$ and witnesses that act on diagonals with $i=j$ and off-diagonal elements (see Appendix \ref{APDX:OperatorChoices} for details).
+This allows us to reduce each of the $d$ eigenvalue problems of dimension $d^2 \times d^2$ to $d \times d$, along with several simple, $1$-d linear constraints stemming from the $i \neq j$ lines.
+Second, we re-grouped the remaining witness operators such that their off-diagonals act mutually exclusive on specific off-diagonals, which allows us to automatically find good witness operators by including the choice of the relative weights directly into our optimization problem.
+Compared to direct numerical convex-optimization approaches, we reduce a problem with $d^2\times d^2$-dimensional objective function and $d^2\times d^2$ optimization variable to a problem with linear objective along with $d\times d$-dimensional constraints and vector-valued variables, which opens the path to high dimensions while remaining flexible.\\